Dialectal Coverage And Generalization in Arabic Speech Recognition: Introduction

 \section{Introduction}

 The advent of large self-supervised acoustic models has transformed speech technology, enabling transfer learning and improving performance for both high-resource and low-resource languages.
-Prominent examples of such models include various versions of wav2vec~\cite{schneider2019wav2vec, baevski2020wav2vec}, HuBERT~\cite{hsu2021hubert}, and SpeechT5~\cite{ao2021speecht5}, which have predominantly been trained on English datasets.
-Their multi-lingual variants, e.g. XLS-R~\cite{babu2021xls} with 53 and 128 languages, in addition to many models that include both self-supervised and supervised pre-training, such as Whisper~\cite{radford2023robust} with approximately hundred supported languages, MMS \cite{pratap2024scaling} with thousands of languages, and UniSpeech~\cite{Wang2021UniSpeech}, underscore the potential for cross-lingual transfer learning for more inclusive ASR.
-Yet, while these models indeed show great potential for transfer learning to new languages, even those unseen in training \cite{huang2013cross}, they remain sub-optimal for specific target languages.
-A case in point is the Arabic Text and Speech Transformer (ArTST), a model pre-trained exclusively on Arabic, which has demonstrated superior performance for Modern Standard Arabic (MSA), surpassing larger multilingual models like Whisper and MMS in benchmark tests, in addition to establishing a new state-of-the-art (SOTA) performance compared to previous efforts for Arabic ASR.
+Prominent examples of such models include various versions of wav2vec~\cite{schneider2019wav2vec, baevski2020wav2vec}, HuBERT~\cite{hsu2021hubert}, and SpeechT5~\cite{ao-etal-2022-speecht5}, which have predominantly been trained on English datasets.
+Their multi-lingual variants, e.g. XLS-R~\cite{babu2022xls} with 53 and 128 languages, in addition to models that include both self-supervised and supervised pre-training, such as Whisper~\cite{radford2023robust} with approximately hundred supported languages, MMS \cite{pratap2024scaling} with thousands of languages, and UniSpeech~\cite{Wang2021UniSpeech}, illustrate the potential for cross-lingual transfer learning for more inclusive ASR.
+Yet, while these models indeed show great potential for transfer learning to new languages, even those unseen in training, they remain suboptimal for some target languages.
+A case in point is the Arabic Text and Speech Transformer (ArTST), a model pre-trained exclusively on Arabic, which has demonstrated superior performance for Modern Standard Arabic (MSA), surpassing larger multilingual models like Whisper and MMS in benchmark tests, in addition to establishing a new state-of-the-art performance compared to previous efforts for Arabic ASR.
 This highlights the advantage of monolingual pre-training when large amounts of unlabeled data for the target language are available.
-While the model showed some potential for dialectal coverage, it was trained and validated mainly on MSA data, which questions its applicability for spoken dialectal variants of Arabic.
+While the model showed some potential for dialectal coverage, it was trained and validated exclusively on MSA data, which questions its applicability for spoken dialectal variants of Arabic.
+Evaluations on code-switched data showed poor performance of ArTST compared to multilingual models \cite{kadaoui-etal-2024-polywer}, demonstrating the delicate trade-off between monolingual and multilingual optimization.
 Arabic is a pluricentric language \cite{SCHUPPLER2024103007}, diverse in regional variations, and models trained on MSA frequently struggle to adapt to these variations.
-This limitation is particularly acute given that many Arabic dialects are underrepresented or considered low-resource in speech technology research.
+This limitation is particularly acute given that many Arabic dialects are underrepresented and considered low-resource in speech technology research.
 Consequently, there is a need for optimized ASR systems that embrace, rather than overlook, the linguistic diversity of the Arabic-speaking world.